 Just before the hearings to outlaw this plant, the American Medical Association (AMA) came out to testify.
 They had realized that the cannabis plant the government was planning to outlaw was important in the medical field.

-Technological advances have made it possible to produce several products using the hemp crop.
+Technological advances have made producing several products using the hemp crop possible.
 People are becoming more knowledgeable about the various uses of hemp, and we can find hemp in a growing number of applications, from hemp oil to hemp seeds.

-One of the biggest wins for hemp is that it doesn’t require pesticides, herbicides, or insecticides to grow.
+One of the biggest wins for hemp materials is that it doesn’t require pesticides, herbicides, or insecticides to grow.
 These chemicals are toxic to the environment, including the people and animals around the farmland.
 This distinguishes it from cotton, which requires a significant amount of these chemicals during farming.

 Furthermore, hemp has a deep root system.
 This allows for constant soil improvement.
 Also, the entirety of the crop is useful.
 While the stalk is used for fiber, the hurds and leaves can be plowed into the soil to serve as fertilizer.
 This replenishes soil fertility and aids the growth of upcoming hemp fabric crops.
-As a result, it is a fact that hemp enriches the soil it grows on.
+As a result, it is a fact that industrial hemp enriches the soil it grows on.

 During production, we can also see more of hemp’s eco-friendly nature.
 Since the whole plant is useful, it produces no industrial waste by-products.
-Manufacturers convert the stalks to textile fibers and woody parts into products like eco-friendly dog beds and animal bedding.
+Manufacturers convert the stalks to textile fibers and woody parts into hemp products like eco-friendly dog beds and animal bedding.

-Hemp fabric is often praised for its eco-friendly and beneficial qualities.
+Clothes made from hemp fabric are often praised for their eco-friendly and beneficial qualities.
 These are some of the pros of one of the most eco-friendly fabrics in the world:

 Highlighted below are the cons of hemp fabric: